Capstone-Group-C6/Piano-Pedal-Accessibility-Device/README.md

 ## Hardware
 ### Hardware Overview
-One half of the PPAD system is the device that plugs into the back of the piano and replicates the pedal press signal.
+One half of the PianoPAD system is the device that plugs into the back of the piano and replicates the pedal press signal.
 Anyone who wants to use this design in the future will need a chip capable of sending and recieving data over bluetooth (we used an ESP32 as a relatively inexpensive option so our schematics match that).
 In addition, they will need a way to power the device through micro-USB and connect the device to their piano pedal port using 1/4-inch jacks.

 ### Hardware Replication
 The necessary KiCad files (schematic and PCB layout) have been added to allow anyone to replicate our board for their own personal use.
 The following images display the schematic design as well as the PCB layout of the components and traces involved in integrating all the parts of the board.